How-to guide#

 }

-Since this is an ARM machine note that QEMU executable is defined as qemu-system-arm.
+Since this is an Arm machine the QEMU executable is defined as qemu-system-arm.

-QEMU chardevs can be exposed as host channels under <target>:qemu:channels:chardevs:<chan-name> where chan-name is the name that the channel can be accessed with (e.g. pw emu term <chan-name>).
-The id option is mandatory and it should match a valid chardev id for the particular QEMU machine.
+QEMU chardevs can be exposed as host channels under <target>.qemu.channels.chardevs.<chan-name> where <chan-name> is the name that the channel can be accessed with (e.g. pw emu term <chan-name>).
+The id option is mandatory; it should match a valid chardev id for this particular QEMU machine.

-This target emulates a Stellaris EEVB and is compatible with the lm3s6965evb-qemu Pigweed target.
-The configuration defines a serial0 channel to be the QEMU chardev with the serial0 id.
-The default type of the channel is used, which is TCP and which is supported by all platforms.
-The user can change the type by adding a type key set to the desired type (e.g. pty)
+The example target above emulates a Stellaris EEVB and is compatible with the lm3s6965evb-qemu Pigweed target.
+The configuration defines a serial0 channel to be the QEMU chardev with an id of serial0.
+The default channel type (tcp) is used, which is supported by all platforms.
+You can change the type by adding a type key set to the desired type, e.g. pty.

-The following configuration fragment defines a target that uses renode:
+The following example is a config fragment for a target that runs on Renode:

 {